MicrosoftDocs/security/compass/incident-response-process.md

 Here are some useful tips:

+- Don’t upload files to online scanners

+   Many adversaries monitor instance count on services like VirusTotal for discovery of targeted malware.

-- Don’t make modifications
+- Carefully consider modifications

-   Unless you face an imminent threat of losing business-critical data&mdash;such as deletion, encryption, and exfiltration&mdash;don’t start recovery operations until the investigation is complete.
+   Unless you face an imminent threat of losing business-critical data&mdash;such as deletion, encryption, and exfiltration&mdash;balance the risk of not making the modification with the projected business impact.
+For example, temporarily shutting down your organization's internet access may be necessary to protect business-critical assets during an active attack.

+   If changes are necessary where the risk of not doing an action is higher than the risk of doing it, document the action in a change log.
+Changes made during incident response are focused on disrupting the attacker and may impact the business adversely.
+You will need to roll these changes back after the recovery process.

 - Don’t investigate forever